-STAFF AND HUMAN RESOURCES -

-The key barrier for local heating and cooling planning:
+STAFF AND SKILLS-The key barrier for local heating and cooling planning:

-- Noticeable staffing shortage in local administrations across most Member states - Often only one staff dedicated to energy issues, with limited coordination across municipal departments (climate, energy, social, urban/spatial development...) - Programs to train and hire new staff for heating or energy planning only established in a handful of Member States (e.g., Denmark, Ireland, the Netherlands, Germany) - In some cases, local authorities have obligation to have dedicated staff, but don't necessarily receive additional funding (e.g., Greece).
+- Noticeable staffing shortage in local administrations across most Member states - Often only one staff dedicated to energy issues, with limited coordination across municipal departments (climate, energy, social, urban/spatial development etc.) - Programs to train and hire new staff for heating or energy planning only established in a handful of Member States (e.g., Denmark, Ireland, the Netherlands, Germany) - In some cases, local authorities have obligation to have dedicated staff but lack funding means and dedicated funding (e.g., Greece).

-A noticeably high reliance on external contractors in most places:
+Noticeably high reliance on external contractors in most countries, which:

-- Preventing local administrations to build skills, knowledge and capabilities 'in house' sustained over time, which makes climate action unnecessarily costly in the long term (Cf. Mazzucato and Collington, 2023) - Unless addressed, the lack of local staff will likely negatively impact the alignment, assessment and implementation of local heating and cooling plans.
-It especially reduces the possibility to engage stakeholders and citizens in the heat decarbonisation. - Energy Cities has estimated that local authorities lack around 214,000 full-time employees to achieve the climate goals in the built-environment by 2030
+- Prevents local administrations to build skills, knowledge and capabilities 'in house' sustained over time, which makes climate action unnecessarily costly in the long term (Cf. Mazzucato and Collington, 2023) - Likely negatively impacts the alignment, assessment and implementation of local heating and cooling plans.
+Likely reduces the possibility to engage stakeholders and citizens in the heat decarbonisation. - Energy Cities has estimated that local authorities lack around 214,000 full-time employees to achieve the climate goals in the built-environment by 2030